 Our primary sources of liquidity consist of cash generated from our operating activities, existing cash balances and borrowings under our existing revolving credit facilities.
-Our ability to generate sufficient cash flows from our operating activities will continue to be primarily dependent on our sales of products to our customers at margins sufficient to cover our fixed and variable expenses.
-As of December 31, 2011 and 2010, we had cash and cash equivalents of \$46.1 million and \$56.2 million, respectively.
-As of December 31, 2011 and 2010, \$41.0 million and \$50.7 million of our cash and cash equivalents was maintained in the accounts of our various foreign subsidiaries and, if such amounts were transferred among countries or repatriated to the U.S., such amounts may be subject to additional tax liabilities, which would be recognized in our financial statements in the period during which such decision was made.
+Our ability to generate sufficient cash flows from our operating activities will continue to be primarily dependent on our sales of products and services to our customers at margins sufficient to cover our fixed and variable expenses.
+As of September 30, 2011 and December 31, 2010, we had cash and cash equivalents of \$41 million and \$56 million, respectively.
+As of September 30, 2011 and December 31, 2010, \$31 million and \$51 million of our cash and cash equivalents was maintained in the accounts of our various foreign subsidiaries and, if such amounts were transferred among countries or repatriated to the U.S., such amounts may be subject to additional tax liabilities, which would be recognized in our financial statements in the period during which such decision was made.
 We have the intent and ability to permanently reinvest the cash held by our foreign subsidiaries and there are currently no plans that require the repatriation of such amounts.

-Our credit facilities consist of a \$1.05 billion North American asset-based revolving credit facility that provides for borrowings of up to \$900 million under a U.S. tranche and CAD\$150 million under a Canadian tranche, a \in 10 million multi-currency overdraft facility, and a \in 60 million credit facility at our principal international subsidiary which currently consists of a AUD\$30.3 million term loan facility and a \in 34.5 million revolving credit facility, with a \in 20 million sublimit on letters of credit.
+Our credit facilities consist of a \$1.05 billion North American asset-based revolving credit facility that provides for borrowings of up to \$900 million under a U.S. tranche and CDN\$150 million under a Canadian tranche, a €10 million multi-currency overdraft facility, and a €60 million credit facility at our principal international subsidiary which currently consists of a AUD\$30.3 million term loan facility and a €34.5 million revolving credit facility, with a €20 million sublimit on letters of credit.
 We maintain these facilities primarily to finance our working capital and operations, as well as pursue certain mergers and acquisitions.
-As of December 31, 2011, we had \$583.7 million available under these credit facilities, which represented approximately a \$109.0 million increase in availability under similar facilities at December 31, 2010.
+As of September 30, 2011, we had \$583 million available under these credit facilities, which represented approximately a \$67 million increase from availability under similar facilities at December 31, 2010.
 As noted above, our ability to transfer funds among countries could be hampered by additional tax liabilities imposed as a result of these transfers.

 We also have \$1.05 billion of our Notes outstanding.
-In December 2009, we issued \$1.0 billion of Notes and applied the net proceeds to pay substantially all the outstanding borrowings under our then existing term loan and our junior term loan facilities.
+In December 2009, we issued \$1.0 billion of Notes and applied the net proceeds to pay substantially all the outstanding borrowings under our \$575 million term loan facility and our \$450 million junior term loan facility.
 In February 2010, we issued an additional \$50 million of Notes and applied the net proceeds to repay amounts outstanding under our U.S. revolving credit facility.
+See "Corporate Structure" for an explanation of our debt in our capital structure.

 Our credit ratings are below "investment grade" and as such could impact both our ability to raise new funds as well as the interest rates on our future borrowings.
 Our ability to incur additional debt is restricted by our existing obligations.
-We were in compliance with the covenants contained in the Indenture and various credit facilities as of and during the year ended December 31, 2011.
+We were in compliance with the covenants contained in the Indenture and various credit facilities as of and during the nine months ended September 30, 2011.